-The minor in criminal justice designed to give the student an overview of the criminal justice discipline; it includes an introductory course and a foundational course in each of the four areas recommended by the Academy of Criminal Justice Sciences (i.e., penology, policing, constitutional law and juvenile justice).
+The minor in criminal justice gives students an overview of the criminal justice discipline; it includes an introductory course and a foundation course in each of the four areas recommended by the Academy of Criminal Justice Sciences (i.e., penology, policing, constitutional law and juvenile justice).
 The remaining six hours give the student freedom to explore areas of interest in criminal justice.